Leading Singing in Secondary Schools: Get them singing, keep them singing

 Twilight training sessions online for anyone working with singers of secondary school age

-Each session includes 60 minutes of training plus 15 minutes for discussion.
+The recorded sessions of this new course for everyone leading singing in secondary schools are available for purchase.
+Each session includes 60 minutes of training plus 15 minutes discussion.

 Find out more about joining abcd here.